ResearchComputingServices/parallel-computing/_episodes/07-matlab-details.md

 ## What is Vectorization?

-Another technique for improving Matlab code performance is vectorization.
+Another technique for improving MATLAB code performance is vectorization.
 This is a large subject, and we will only scratch the surface in this lesson.

-Many operators and functions in Matlab can be applied to an entire matrix.
+Many operators and functions in MATLAB can be applied to an entire matrix.
 This can replace loops that apply the operations to each matrix element individually.
 The resulting vectorized code can be more compact, making it easier to read.
 Also it is usually fast because Mathworks implements highly optimized vectorized operations.
-In fact, Matlab will implicitly run some vectorized operations in parallel to use more than one CPU core without the need for an explicit `parfor` statement.
+In fact, MATLAB will implicitly run some vectorized operations in parallel to use more than one CPU core without the need for an explicit `parfor` statement.

-The way that Matlab creates parallel workers for vectorized matrix operations is different than how `parfor` works.
+The way that MATLAB creates parallel workers for vectorized matrix operations is different than how `parfor` works.
 The vectorized parallel workers are threaded, which allows workers to share data in variables without making copies of it.

 On the other hand, vectorizing code is limited to operations that can be performed on a matrix instead of individual elements in a for loop.
 It can be difficult to use this approach with complex loops that often do not lend themselves to vectorization.
 It also requires temporary data to be stored in large matrices, rather than being generated inside a loop and immediately thrown away.
 This can affect memory requirements and potentially performance as well.